zzenonn/CoursePages/index.md

 3. The beadle must have a good relationship with the people in the class.

 ### Beadle Responsibilities
-1. **Moderate the wiki**, discussions, forums, etc. If other students are too shy to ask questions, the beadle should be able to collect their questions and add it on the wiki (hence requirement 3).
+1. **Document synchronous sessions**.
+The beadle must write minutes of the sync session, then send to the rest of the class via chat (hence requirement 3).
 2. Unfortunately, as a teacher, there are some things I cannot demonstrate because I lack a student account.
 The beadle is then responsible for **some content creation** to demonstrate some activities for the class.
-This will definitely NOT be a regular occurrence.
+This will definitely NOT be a regular occurrence and may not even happen for this class.
 3. The beadle **MUST** be present in **ALL SYNCHRONOUS** activities.
 This includes synchronous classes and synchronous consultations.
 This is to comply with LS guidelines that all synchronous sessions must consist of at least three people.
 4. The beadle is to act as a **bridge between teacher and student**.
 If there is something students cannot or will not ask the teacher directly, they may do so through the beadle.
 As such, the beadle must also know how to keep their mouth shut and respect the privacy of their fellow student.